sparrowcode/SwiftBoost/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate `SparrowKit` into your project manually.
+If you prefer not to use any of dependency managers, you can integrate manually.
 Put `Sources/SparrowKit` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Other Projects

 I love being helpful.
 Here I have provided a list of libraries that I keep up to date.
-For see `video previews` of libraries without install open [opensource.ivanvorobei.by](https://opensource.ivanvorobei.by) website.<br>
+For see `video previews` of libraries without install open [opensource.ivanvorobei.by](https://opensource.ivanvorobei.by) website.
-I have libraries with native interface and managing permissions.
-Also available pack of useful extensions for boost your development process.

 <p float="left">
     <a href="https://opensource.ivanvorobei.by">